5 Signs You're Running on Empty (And How to Refill)

 It does not arrive like a crisis — loud, unmistakable, impossible to ignore.
 It seeps in gradually, over weeks and months, until one day you realise that the version of yourself who had energy and enthusiasm and genuine presence has been replaced by someone who is simply getting through.

 Getting through the day.
 Getting through the week.
-Getting through the endless list of things that need to happen before you can rest — except the list never ends, and so the rest never comes.
+Getting through the endless list of things that need to happen before you can rest — except the list never ends, and so the rest never quite comes.

 If this sounds familiar, you are not falling apart.
 You are running on empty.
 And the first step is recognising it for what it is.